Barbarian: Pre-Columbian Americas

-In Mesoamerica the Aztec civilization used the word "Chichimeca" to denominate a group of nomadic hunter-gatherer tribes that lived on the outskirts of the Triple Alliance's Empire, in the north of Modern Mexico, and whom the Aztec people saw as primitive and uncivilized.
+In Mesoamerica, the Aztec civilization used the word "Chichimeca" to denominate a group of nomadic hunter-gatherer tribes that lived on the outskirts of the Triple Alliance's Empire, in the north of Modern Mexico, and whom the Aztec people saw as primitive and uncivilized.
 One of the meanings attributed to the word "Chichimeca" is "dog people".

 The Incas of South America used the term "purum awqa" for all peoples living outside the rule of their empire (see Promaucaes).

-European and American colonists frequently referred to Native Americans as "savages".
+European and European American colonists frequently referred to Native Americans as "savages".

 Barbarian mercenaries

 The entry of "barbarians" into mercenary service in a metropole repeatedly occurred in history as a standard way in which peripheral peoples from and beyond frontier regions interact with imperial powers as part of a (semi-)foreign militarised proletariat.